-Have you ever dreamt of a DSLR that won’t burn a hole through your wallet, but will bring you a feature set that will make it a fierce competitor on the camera market many years after its release?
+Have you ever dreamt of having the best DSLR camera that won’t burn a hole through your wallet, but will bring you a feature set that will make it a fierce competitor on the camera market many years after its release?
 Are you one of those photographers that cares more for getting the best bang for the buck instead of comparing specifications or wanting all the latest technology no matter the cost?
 Do you want a device coming from a very reliable brand that has been present in the game for a long time now and offers a huge line up of lenses that can fit the needs of both the amateur and professional photographers?
 Are you one of those people that still aren’t interested in the mirrorless trend and want a camera that feels more stable, more durable and will give you better handling with longer telephoto lenses?
 Then stick around, because we’ve got a perfect product for your needs.

 There are only a couple of things not included on the D7200 (purely because it was released in 2015) and that is 4K recording, touch-sensitive screen, Bluetooth and some of the advanced video recording tools that can now be found on current modern Nikon cameras (we are sure that you’ll be able to accept the fact that those features are missing considering the current price point this camera is being sold at).
-Now, it does have to deal with tough competition from Canon with the likes of 80D (and of course, the Nikon’s own D7500 and the D500 cameras) as well as a couple of different mirrorless cameras like the Sony A6500 or the Fujifilm X-T3, but despite its age, we believe that it has enough fighting spirit left inside its durable body to compete with all of those cameras at least on some level, with its price being the biggest differentiating factor when compared with the most of them.
+Now, it does have to deal with tough competition from Canon with the likes of 80D (and of course, the Nikon’s own D7500, D500 and Nikon D3300 cameras) as well as a couple of different mirrorless cameras like the Sony A6500 or the Fujifilm X-T3, but despite its age, we believe that it has enough fighting spirit left inside its durable body to compete with all of those cameras at least on some level, with its price being the biggest differentiating factor when compared with the most of them.
 So, it all depends on what you’re exactly looking for in your new camera; if it’s the portability, it’s time to switch to mirrorless, if it’s a nicely balanced feature set that’s priced fairly and will allow you to get great photos in all lighting conditions, than keep on reading as we’re about to discover everything we can about the Nikon D7200 and all of the features that made it popular and gave Nikon the reason to continue on with the series despite the constant pressure from the many competitors coming from the mirrorless camp.

 If you’ve ever wondered how a nicely designed mid-sized enthusiast-oriented DLSR should look like, then the Nikon D7200 is a certain fine example of a design philosophy that just works.
 The first you want to make sure is done right when designing such a camera is to keep the build quality at a high level and Nikon have managed to do so with magnesium alloy construction, tightly assembled body parts, weather sealing gaskets where needed, anti-slippery materials and buttons/dials that feel just right when being pressed and offer decent feedback.
 It all feels very reassuring in the hand and oozes out the confidence that the D7200 will be able to handle almost everything you threw at it and survive even in the less flattering weather conditions.
 The grip on the front of the camera could be a little larger for this size of a DSLR, but most photographers will find it comfortable enough, especially if you pair it with the optional battery grip.
 We also like that Nikon have managed to keep the weight down as much as possible, since it’s certainly not the heaviest DSLR around at 765 grams (including its battery) and won’t be cumbersome to carry around, especially if you pair it with one of smaller primes like the Nikon’s own 50mm f1.8 or the 35mm f1.8 lenses.